Hey, what happened to the ChickenCam?

 The ChickenCam is brought to you by the Barred Rock Poultry Association located in Fortuna, California.

 Introducing the Barred Rock, a chicken for the Suburbs

-Check them out!
 If it's daylight, our girls are usually outside in the run, catching some rays or scratching up the dirt, looking for bugs and worms.
-The run is about 35 square feet, and the cam is located on one end, at chicken eye level, facing their split-level house.
 The run has a temporary roof during the rainy season which helps keep the ground from getting muddy.
-Instructions and guidance on how to build their house and this run are forthcoming.

-The hens spend a lot of time looking to your left, because in that direction lives The Man That Feeds Us.
+The hens spend a lot of time looking for the Man That Feeds Us.
 He brings them goodies, such as people food leftovers, stale cat food, apple cores, even grubs and worms!

 These Barred Rock chickens really prefer to recycle the table scraps and garden trimmings.
 Not only

 does that allow us to close another ecological loop, each hen also presents us with

 over several hundred superb eggs per year, and lots of entertainment.